-The pupillage application process continues despite the covid-19 crisis and hundreds of aspiring barristers are preparing for online interviews this month.
-Here is some key advice on how to prepare for the final stage of pupillage selection.
+The pupillage application process continues as hundreds of aspiring barristers prepare for online interviews this month.
+Read this key advice on how to prepare for the final stage of pupillage selection.

 Competition for pupillage is tough, as everyone who passes the application stage knows (see Applying yourself to pupillage for more), so being invited to an interview is an achievement in itself.
 Now you need to prepare.

 Because most barristers are self-employed, chambers act more as a collection of individuals than a corporate entity.
 As a result, chambers can be highly individualistic.
 However, there are certain qualities which chambers tend to look for in prospective pupils.

 - Intellect: the ability to grasp complex information and identify key issues quickly and effectively.
 It is also about being able to balance intellectual competence with common sense and pragmatism.